-- Submit "Application to Re-Enter Nursing" by October 1 for spring selection and February 1 for fall selection.
+- 1. Submit "Application to Re-Enter Nursing" by - October 1 for spring selection and February 1 for fall selection.
 (Students who fail a fall semester clinical nursing course may re-apply by February 1 for the next fall semester) - 2.
-Meet all academic requirements in effect at the time of re-enrollment. - A student whose enrollment is interrupted for two consecutive regular semesters must complete curriculum requirements in effect at the time of re-enrollment. - A student whose enrollment in Nursing courses is interrupted for a period of three years must repeat ALL required courses titled Nursing.
+Meet all academic requirements in effect at the time of re-enrollment. - a.
+A student whose enrollment is interrupted for two consecutive regular semesters must complete curriculum requirements in effect at the time of re-enrollment. - b.
+A student whose enrollment in Nursing courses is interrupted for a period of three years must repeat ALL required courses titled Nursing.

 Course placement of students meeting criteria for reenrollment will vary and may be altered according to resources available each term/semester.
 If the number of students applying for re-entry exceeds the number of openings, re-entry applicants with the highest overall GPA will be given preference.
-Should two students have the same overall GPA, the student with the highest LSUA GPA will be selected.